equres/sec/SPEC.md

 All the assets are included as well, so if there's a JPG included in the HTML website (when for example the company wants to present a graph), this JPG will be there too.

-The most important part of the project is that there are ZIPs of all those files on sec.gov, and there is a RSS feed of those ZIP files.
-For example, there's an RSS feed showing where all the financial statements are.

-The idea of the milestone 1 would be to understand what this RSS feed has, and create a program to allow us to stay in sync with SEC by downloading the ZIPs.
+The idea of the milestone 1 would be to understand what this RSS feed has, and create a program to allow us to stay in sync with SEC by downloading the files mentioned in the RSS feed.
 It should be accomplished by parsing the feed of data and know what we need to download, and then downloading it for a backup, and later for further ingesting.